 Builders have known for a long time that steel is a superior choice for a wide variety of structures.
 The metal is affordable, durable, lightweight, and easy to maintain.
 A well-designed building built on a properly prepared site can last a lifetime.
 But what if there was a way to add even more value to a steel structure, saving money on utilities as well?

-Harness the Power of Your Steel Roof
+Harness the Power with Solar Panels and Steel Buildings

 Depending on the usable square footage of your roof, you may save hundreds per year in electricity.
 This can even be the case for smaller buildings.
 For a larger commercial installation, the savings may run to thousands of dollars annually.
-Many locations also have tax credits, rebates, affordable loan or lease options.
+Many locations also have tax credits, rebates, affordable loan, or lease options.
 There are even other incentives to defray the cost of the panels.
 These change from year to year.
 So it pays to start researching your options as soon as possible to avoid missing out on money-saving opportunities for early adopters.

 Why Steel and Solar Go Well Together